ahmedsalahacc/KNN_Cancer_Detector/README.md

 # KNN_Cancer_Detector
-Using Machine learning KNN Algorithm to classify patients with cancer.
+Using the machine learning KNN algorithm (K-nearest neighbor algorithm) to identify cancer with real laboratory analyzes results.
+The model successfully identifies the benign and malignant cases with accuracy ~ 96%